-The ketogenic diet is a high fat, low carb diet plan that helps boost energy levels, metabolism and fat loss.
+The ketogenic diet is a high fat, low carb diet plan that is believed to boost energy levels, metabolism, and fat loss.
 As a saturated fat, tallow is encouraged in the keto diet to help meet daily fat requirements, and can be used as an alternative to coconut oil and butter.

 Fat is a naturally moisturizing nutrient, and tallow has the perfect texture to make whipped homemade body butter.
 When whipped and mixed with essential oils, such as peppermint or lavender, tallow makes the perfect hand and body moisturizer.
 Just be sure to also use a carrier oil, such as jojoba, olive, or almond oil, which helps dilute the essential oils in homemade body care recipes.